php-ru/symfony-docs-ru/best_practices/introduction.rst

 Keep in mind that these are **optional recommendations** that you and your team may or may not follow to develop Symfony applications.
-If you want to continue using your own best practices and methodologies, you can of course do it.
+If you want to continue using your own best practices and methodologies, you can still do that.
 Symfony is flexible enough to adapt to your needs.
 That will never change.

 Who this Book Is for (Hint: It's not a Tutorial)